 Library Innovation Breakfast

-Make a gift to support UA Libriaries here.
+Make a gift to support UA Libraries here.

-Do you have fond memories of the astronomy course you took in college?
-Would you like to go back to school just one more time?
 Experience first-hand how we teach introductory astronomy to today’s students using the digital full-dome planetarium projector.
 The topic of the lecture will be “Space is Wildcat Country.”
 We will also discuss the nature of black holes and how to find so-called “extrasolar” planets.
-There is a $3 admission charge.
+Admission is $5.

 Make a gift to support Flandrau here.